nLab companion pair

 Properties

-• The horizontal (or vertical) dual of a companion pair is a conjunction.
+• The loose (or tight) dual of a companion pair is a conjunction.

 • Companion pairs (and conjunctions) have a mate correspondence generalizing the calculus of mates in 2-categories.